Mindsets: Learn It 1—Growth Mindsets 3

 Figure 1.
 Students with a growth mindset demonstrated behaviors that led to better math performance.

-The researchers focused on the students’ mathematics grades across the two years of the study.
-They chose mathematics because students tend to have strong beliefs about their math skills (“I’m good at math” or “I’m not a math person”), which is influenced by their mindset and because math proficiency can be tested and graded fairly objectively.
-Although the study focused on math, the researchers were interested in any area of study or skill, not just math.
+The researchers then tracked students’ mathematics grades across both years.
+They chose math because students tend to hold strong beliefs about their math abilities (“I’m good at math” or “I’m not a math person”), and because math proficiency can be measured fairly objectively.
+However, the principles apply to any area of learning.

 Line graph mapping the change in average math grades from fall of 7th grade to spring of 8th grade for students with a growth mindset and students with a fixed mindset.
 Growth Mindset students see an increase in their average math grades over time while fixed mindset students see a steady decrease in their average math grades over time.
 Growth Mindset students average a grade of around 73% in math in fall of 7th grade with a steady increase to 76% in spring of 8th grade.
 Fixed Mindset students start with an average math grade of around 71% with a steady decrease to about 70.5% in spring of 8th grade.